ostap-tymchenko/coin_flipper/README.md

 edit line 19
 (	#print("random number : ",binary_choise))
-and get rid of the comment (#) to see the coin outputs in real time.
+and get rid of the comment (#) to see the coin outputs in real time. (this slows down the program MASSIVLLY, i beleve O(n) vs O(n log n) but i didnt bother to check) also it actually has to print it and theres only so fast it can go

 i recomend runing it through cmd by doing